OpenPrinting/ippusbxd/readme.md

 need to keep running permanently, like daemons.
 Therefore we use systemd here.

-Apply the following patch to the source code of Avahi (tested with version 0.6.32 and 0.7):
+Make sure that you have Avahi 0.8.0 or newer installed or apply the following patch to the source code of older Avahi versions (tested with version 0.6.32 and 0.7):

 ```
 --- avahi-core/iface-linux.c~